Table of Contents

 Ever get songs from commercials stuck in your head?
 That's the particular skill of a Jingle Writer.
 Learn how to craft catchy-as-hell musical compositions that feature in online, radio, and TV advertisements.

-Music Supervisors find and license music in order to set the mood and convey emotion in a film, commercial, video game, or TV show.
+Music Supervisors find and license music to set the mood and convey emotion in films, commercials, video games, TV shows, mixed media, and for events.